1 Introduction

 The book is organised as follows:

-Chapter 2 covers basic concepts and shows how to use R to compute descriptive statistics and create nice-looking plots.
+Chapter 2 covers basic concepts and shows how to use R to import and handle data, compute descriptive statistics, create nice-looking plots, and use pipes.

 Chapter 5 describes how to deal with messy data – including filtering, rearranging and merging datasets – and different data types.